Wendy Matsemela

-Mmaphefo Lucy Matsemela (born 11 June 1968), commonly known as Wendy Matsemela, is a South African politician who was Member of the Executive Council (MEC) for Education in the North West from May 2019 to December 2022.
+Mmaphefo Lucy "Wendy" Matsemela (born 11 June 1968) is a South African politician who was Member of the Executive Council (MEC) for Education in the North West from May 2019 to December 2022.
 She represented the African National Congress (ANC) in the National Assembly from 2004 to 2009 and in the North West Provincial Legislature from 2009 to 2022.
 While in the provincial legislature, she served almost continuously in the North West Executive Council, excepting two gaps from 2010 to 2013 and from 2016 to 2018.
 She resigned from the provincial legislature in December 2022 after Premier Bushy Maape fired her as an MEC.

 Early life and career

 Matsemela was born on 11 June 1968 in the village of Magong, an area that now forms part of Moses Kotane in the North West province.
 She was the tenth of thirteen siblings.
 In 1987, she matriculated at Tshukudu High School and began work in the retail sector and then as a temporary teacher.
 She subsequently enrolled at North-West University, where she became politically active in the student representative council and South African Students Congress.
 After graduating with a Bachelor of Arts in education in 1996, she became a professional teacher and a member of the South African Democratic Teachers Union (SADTU).
 She also rose through the regional and provincial ranks of the African National Congress (ANC) and its Youth League (ANCYL), ultimately securing election as ANCYL Secretary in the Bojanala region and ANC Chairperson in the Rustenberg region.